 Community Groups meet during the school year in trimesters, taking an extended break during the holiday season and again at Easter.
-Three 10-week trimesters kick off in the fall, winter and spring.
+Typically three 10-week trimesters kick off in the fall, winter and spring.

 We ask that you commit to a group for a trimester.
 At the end of the session, you can choose to stay in the same group, try a new group or take a break.
 Most groups will stay together throughout the entire year.